SpannerProtocol/web-docs/docs/dpo_rule.md

       = (Package Bonus / Package Price) *
         (DPO's used amount / DPO's total raised amount)

+  Also known as Bonus Rate (as shown in the image below)
 ```

 For example, if a DPO raised 2000 BOLTs and purchased a package costing 1000 BOLTs() giving 60 BOLTs Bonus),